Alan Rickman

 Alan Rickman graduated from the College of Arts

-Rickman felt increasingly drawn to his original dream: professional acting.
-Finally, in 1972, 26-year-old Alan decided to go back to school, this time at the Royal Academy of Dramatic Art.
-He got accepted on his first try and even received a royal scholarship.
+But Rickman felt increasingly pulled back to his original dream: professional acting.
+Finally, in 1972, 26-year-old Alan decided to go back to school—this time at the Royal Academy of Dramatic Art.
+He was accepted on his first try and even landed a royal scholarship.
 He won several awards as an aspiring actor, including the Emile Littler Prize, the Forbes Robertson Prize, and the Bancroft Gold Medal.

 Alan Rickman performed in plays by Ibsen, Brecht, and Shakespeare